8 dead in Utah murder-suicide after wife sought divorce

 The home where the victims were found was decorated with Christmas lights and located in a neighborhood of newly built single-family houses on a ridge overlooking the farming community of Enoch.
 It has a view of houses with snow-covered roofs and mountains in the distance.
 Half the surrounding block was cordoned off by police tape.

-In most of Utah, the predominant religion is The Church of Jesus Christ of Latter-day Saints, known widely as the Mormon church.

-"We all can pray that their families and the neighbors and all will come to an understanding of what happened in this place, probably in a day or two, or maybe longer," he said.

-After hearing about the deaths, Sharon Hunstman of Cedar City came to the neighborhood with a bouquet of white flowers Thursday morning.
-She said the deaths had deeply rattled Iron County and cried she arranged the bouquet.
+Sharon Hunstman of Cedar City came to the neighborhood with a bouquet of white flowers Thursday morning.
+She said the deaths had deeply rattled Iron County and cried as she arranged the bouquet.

 “It’s just one big community,” she said.
 “We all have one heavenly father.”